-The table below lists the number of actions assigned by timetable, along with the number of priority actions that have been completed or ongoing within those timeframes.
+The table below lists the number of actions assigned by timetable.

 Priority Action Timetable Number of Actions

 Designation Designated in this Category

 Near Term 119

 Mid Term 101

 Long Term 39

 Ongoing 21

 Total 269

 ^{}Some actions are marked as more than one timetable designation.